Short Term Loans

 What is a Short Term Loan?

 A short term loan is a fixed amount of money that Valdosta State University allows you to borrow for a specific amount of time.
 These loans are short-term meaning they last only for the duration of a school semester.
 When the school semester ends, you are expected to have re-paid the loaned money in FULL, making payments as indicated on the repayment installment agreement.
 There are no exceptions.
 There is no extended payment plan.
 The balance due must be paid on the due date.

 How Do I Apply For a Short Term Loan?

 EASY!!
-Ask for a Short Term Loan Application in the Office of Student Accounts, Bursary Building, VSU campus or in Student Services, room 101 at Kings Bay.
-Complete the application and return it to the Student Accounts receptionist at the Bursary Bldg.
-Kings Bay students may return the application to Bldg 1030, Room 101, KB Naval Sub Base.
+Ask for a Short Term Loan Application in the Office of Student Accounts, University Center South (1 Stop Shop) or Bursary office at the Camden Center Room 103 for Kings Bay students.
+Kings Bay students may return the application to the Camden Center Room 103.
 If your application has been accepted, the loan amount is applied directly to your university student account.